iamtheyammer/gam-cros-win-wrapper/README.md

 Using the app is fairly simple, and usability is something I want to work on more.

-**The first step is to put a serial number/device ID/email into the big box asking for it, then pressing submit.** In the output box, you should see the device ID you're working with.
+**The first step is to put a serial number/device ID/email/asset ID into the big box asking for it, then pressing submit.** In the output box, you should see the device ID you're working with.

 Now, you can click on any of the buttons.